postfalk/z80/README.md

+*My Z80 Computer

 **Arduino driven Z80 development**

+The Arduino is gone now.
+Development is fun without it.
+However, the form factor is still there.
+Arduino could be used for debugging as needed.

 The basic idea of this project is to use an Arduino to support the development of a z80 computer system and debug any of its components in the process.
 The Arduino stands in as ...